javierSanchez5/react-app/README.md

 ### `Feature`

-Create a new feature with the next format " feature/<new_feature>
+For any new feature Create a new feature branch with the next format " feature/<new_feature>

 ## Workflows